arunkjoyson/SEP_Assignement2/README.md

     - What are the common categories you think are good?

-- Do you actively use datasets with separate questions and answers to measure self-affirmation impact?
+- Do you actively use datasets with separate questions and answers to measure self-affirmation impact?[1]

-- Do you think categorization is enough to fix this issue?
+- Do you think categorization is enough to fix this issue?[2]

 ## Preliminary Tasks: